lessandroml/VolvoVehicles/README.md

 # Overview

-This application was created for educational purpose and implement basic CRUD operations over two entities.
-It has the following characteristics and use the resources as described below.
+This application was created for educational purpose and implements basic CRUD operations on two entities.
+It has the following characteristics and uses the features described below.

 ## Specifications and requirements